kjh46/Prompt-Evaluation-Tuning-System-for-Generative-Video-AI/README.md

 ---

-## 📬 Contact
+## 📜 License

-Feel free to reach out via Issues or Discussions tab for collaboration or feedback!
+This project is licensed under the **MIT License**.
+Feel free to use, modify, and distribute it.

+---